Levelling-Up/project-audio-tour/background/collabGitHub.md

 ## How to collaborate in one repo with branches

-*(in your code, this Markdown file looks strange with the use of * etc. Markdown is a language that you can use to write text with some layout, for example a README.md.
-In the repo, you will see this as normal text, without the * and [] etc.)*
+*(in your VSC code editor, this Markdown file looks strange with the use of * and ` etc. Markdown is a language that you can use to write text with some layout, for example a README.md.
+In the repo, you will see this as normal text, without the * and [] etc.)*.
+---

 <img src="/github_meme.jpg" width="350"  />